 The leading causes of TBI are falls (35.25), auto accidents (17.3%), struck by or against solid objects (16.5%), assaults (10%) and other unknown events (20%).
 Military personnel also have an additional risk of suffering TBI as a result of being exposed to explosive blasts.

-Obviously, the more active a person is and the frequency that a person engages in high risk activities, the greater the likelihood that they will suffer a TBI.
-Sports activities such as football, bungee jumping and parachuting places a person at higher risk of sustaining a TBI than other activities.
+The more active a person is and the frequency that a person engages in high-risk activities, the greater the likelihood that they will suffer a TBI.
+Sports activities such as football, bungee jumping, and parachuting places a person at higher risk of sustaining a TBI than other activities.

 The highest age ranges for people to suffer a TBI are from birth to four (4) years of age and fifteen to nineteen, with African-Americans experiencing the highest rate of death as a result of TBI.